Eli Beer: October 7 response

 During the Gaza war, Beer played a pivotal role in providing critical humanitarian assistance and medical care to those affected by the conflict.
 Setting up United Hatzalah field hospital and dispatch, Beer helped send over 1,500 volunteer EMTs to the Gaza periphery to treat both civilian and military personnel wounded in the Hamas terror attacks.
 Beer helped mobilize tens of thousands of donors worldwide to raise funds for critical medical supplies, such supplies were depleted due to the massive humanitarian response United Hatzalah provided to wounded people in Israel.
 Beer met with U. S. President Joe Biden on his visit to Israel, to show support for the organization, the first responder community, and the nation of Israel during its time of peril.

+During a donors conference by the Republican Jewish Coalitions’ Annual Leadership Summit in Las Vegas on 28 October 2023, Beer disseminated the story of an Israeli baby being placed in an oven and burned to death, but this was unable to be verified.

 Beer was featured on a number of interviews accounting details of United Hatzalah volunteers' response on October 7, most notably on Fox News with Jake Tapper as well as CNN, CBS News and other major media outlets.

+Personal life

+Eli Beer is married to Gitty Beer, who also volunteers with United Hatzalah and has been instrumental in founding its women's unit.
+Together they have five children.
+Several of their children and their spouses are active volunteers with United Hatzalah as well, reflecting the family’s deep involvement in emergency medical response.
+They reside in Jerusalem.